-Sometimes, we are presented with geometry problems that rely on utilizing more than one basic concept, and the two concepts are unrelated, making it hard to connect the two in order to solve the problem.
+Sometimes, we are presented with problems that rely on utilizing more than one basic concept.
+When the two concepts are unrelated, it’s difficult to connect the two in order to solve the problem.
 Here is one such example.

 In quadrilateral ABCD, E, F and G are the midpoints of segments AB, CD and DA , respectively.
 Find the area of the quadrilateral.